• Skip to primary navigation

 • Glace cherries – also called candied cherries – red or multi coloured.

-• Dried cranberries – not traditionally used, however I like the sharpness of the dried cranberries with the white chocolate.
+• Dried cranberries – these are not traditionally used, however I like the sharpness of the dried cranberries with the white chocolate, and look pretty.

 ingredients needed to make the slice recipe weighed out and placed in individual bowls